imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/troubleshoot/troubleshoot-overview-new-outlook.md

 If you need to run Outlook with the -safe syntax, we recommend working with Microsoft support to identify opportunities for product improvements.

+## Recovery mode

+Outlook may enter recovery mode if it fails to start five consecutive times.
+Similar to safe mode, in recovery mode Outlook will operate with minimal functionality, such as excluding support for PST, S/MIME, offline usage, non-default client configurations, and Web add-ins.

+While in this mode, the client will check for updates, download them if available, and apply them accordingly.
+These measures are intended to restore the client to a healthy state and allow the user to resume their tasks.
+If the application successfully launches into recovery mode, manually restarting the client will revert it to the regular startup sequence with all functionalities fully restored.

+In the unlikely event that the client continues to start in recovery mode, we recommend contacting Microsoft Support.